ignc-research/HabitatDyn/README.md

 ## Citation

-Please cite [HabitatDyn] and all the related work in your publications if it helps your research:
+Please cite [HabitatDyn] and all the related works in your publications if it helps your research:

 ```latex
 @misc{shen2023habitatdyn,